Faculty of Pharmacy

 Ects

-Hospital and /or Community Pharmacy Training Cont’d: A 45 work day training at a community or hospital pharmacy.
-Determination of the drug requirements of the hospital pharmacy, purchasing drugs for the hospital pharmacy, organization and placement of the pharmacy, meeting the drug requirements of outpatient and inpatient, obtaining knowledge about drug information studies and keeping the records in the pharmacy as well as evaluation of hospital pharmacy’s relationship with the official and unofficial units are included in the content of this course.
+Hospital, Industry or Community Pharmacy Training Cont’d: A 30 work day training at a community, industry or hospital pharmacy.
+Determination of the drug requirements of the hospital pharmacy, purchasing drugs for the hospital pharmacy, organization and placement of the pharmacy, meeting the drug requirements of outpatient and inpatient, determination of the pharmaceutical industry, compounding drugs, organization and placement of the facility, meeting the international requirements of producing drug included in the content of this course.
 Community pharmacy training also will covered depend on prefer of student.
-Advising service to patients, patient-physician-pharmacist communication, nonprescription drug choice, progressing of the treatment are the main topics.
+Advising service to patients, patient-physician-pharmacist communication, non-prescription drug choice, progressing of the treatment are the main topics.

 GRADUATION PROJECT-I